pH-JPEG/jpg-CD2-difficulties/WIP Difficulties/FC/WIP Basic FC Features List.md

 As FC is still a WIP difficulty, this feature list may be subject to change.
 It may not always be accurate.
 **The mod More Enemy Variants (MEV) by yinny is required.
 If you are trying to host without MEV, Custom Difficulty will not allow you to load the file.
 If you join a lobby with FC and you don't have MEV yourself, there will be invisible enemies.**
 **The mod DEA by donnie danko is required.
 Same logic from missing MEV applies.**
+**The mod NoGasSpitPraet by Elytras is required for host; client does not need the mod.
+The Gardener will behave incorrectly without it.**
 # General
 - Enemy HP scaling follows Hazard 6.
 - Enemy movement speed follows Hazard 7.